Victor-lyhan/Parkinson-Diagnosis/Document/Log.md

 * Got the avg - min, max, avg, stdv for patient and non patient
     * noticed some reall big values -> getting rid of those without bias(intentionally selecting the acceptable range)
 * correlation between stats for each video and the FoG Ratio and UPDRS-III
+    * code for creating df with angular acceleration, fog ration, updrs - 3 used for comparison ml

 ## July 20th 2024
 ### Computer Vision